Current Projects:

 An introduction to and edition (co-edited by Cristina A. Cowley) of Soror Maria do Céu’s first extant manuscript, the short allegory, Escarmentos de flores.

-Forthcoming Articles:
+Forthcoming Article:

 “’Estas son letras también’: Chamizal Outreach and the BYU Golden Age Theater Project,” co-authored with Dale J. Pratt, will appear in the 2027 special issue of Comedia Performance on the history of the Chamizal Siglo de Oro festival.

-Forthcoming Book Chapter:
+Forthcoming Book Chapters:

 “Virginity and Motherhood: Mary in Christmas Plays Written and Performed by Spanish Nuns for Their Communities,” will appear in Rethinking Mary in Early-Modern Culture: Women’s Voice and the Virgin Mary in Christian Community, edited by Eleonora Carinci, to be published by Turnhout, Brepols.